Cyber-Infernox/Slidely-Forms-App/README.md

 ## Key Points

-1. *Adding or deleting any submission will affect the "db.json" file in your local system only and not in this github repository*
+1. *Adding or deleting any submission will affect the "db.json" file in your local system only and not in this github repository.*
-2. *This project is built in "Visual Studio Community 2022" using "NodeJS version 20.9.0" and "Typescript version 5.4.5*
+2. *This project is built in "Visual Studio Community 2022" using "NodeJS version 20.9.0" and "Typescript version 5.4.5".*

 ## License